IchaTreasure/TGDrums/README.md

 <p>The repository can be found on: https://github.com/IchaTreasure/TGDrums</p>

-<p>The site has been deployed using GitHub Pages and is available to visit here: http://tgdrums.herokuapp.com/</p>
+<p>The site has been deployed using Heroku and is available to visit here: http://tgdrums.herokuapp.com/</p>

 <h2>Credits</h2>
 <p>I would to credit the following sources for their inspiration:</p>